ProbStub/probstub/README.md

 ## What I do
 I am mostly spending time on a number of private projects that I cannot share.
-The [Beautiful Portfolio Tools](https://github.com/ProbStub/BeautifulPortfolioTools) are a project that I am sharing in an effort to refactor some earlier work in R. Below are some activity statistics for that project.
+The [Beautiful Portfolio Tools](https://github.com/ProbStub/BeautifulPortfolioTools) is a project that I am sharing in an effort to refactor some earlier work in R. Below are some activity statistics for that project.

 ![GitHub commits since latest release (by date including pre-releases)](https://img.shields.io/github/commits-since/probstub/BeautifulPortfolioTools/latest?include_prereleases)